Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

-Apart from the monetary costs to persuade users to act as seeds in the spreading process, the activation of each user may bring some benefit, i.e., node \(v_i\) brings a monetary benefit \(BV_i[B]\) if it is activated during the spreading process.
-When this is the case, the goal is to maximize the overall profit based on the cost and benefit of the spreading process.
+Apart from monetary incentives to persuade users to act as seeds in the spreading process, the activation of each user may bring some benefit for the organisation running the campaign.
+In profit-aware methods, in addition to the cost, a monetary benefit is defined to model the behaviour of each user; the benefit is a value which is gained if the user is activated during the spreading process.
+The goal is to maximize the overall profit based on the cost and benefit of the spreading process.

-In \cite{m16}, each user \(v_i\) has \(BV_i[C]\) and \(BV_i[B]\) indicating its cost if selected as seed, and its benefit if activated in the propagation process, respectively.
-The IM problem is defined as identification of a seed set whose cost is not greater than $B$ and maximizes the total benefit from all activated nodes during the spreading process, i.e., \(profit=\sum_{v_i\quad is\quad activated} BV_i[B]\).
-The Reverse Influence Sampling (RIS) method \cite{RIS1,RIS2} is then used to find the influential users; nodes that have greater influence on nodes returning high benefits are more likely to affect the selection of seeds.
-In \cite{m64}, spreading is triggered with the aim of increasing the number of activated users for different products.
-In other words, there are $d$ different products in the query as \(AM[D]=\{p_1,p_2,\dots, p_d\}\) and each user has an activation threshold vector \(\{\theta_i^{1},\theta_i^{2},\dots,\theta_i^{d}\}\) and a state vector \(\{p_1,p_2,\dots,p_d\}\), where \(p_l\) is 1 if the user is activated for the corresponding product, otherwise it is 0.
-If all entries of the state vector are 0, the node is inactive.
-Each user \(v_i\) returns a benefit \(BV_i^{l}[B]\) if it is activated for product \(p_l\).
-The goal is to maximize the total benefit from all activated users and for all products.
-Then an extension of the LT diffusion model \cite{TModel1} is proposed to simulate the spreading process in which node \(v_j\) moves to active state for product \(p_l\) if \(\sum _{v_i \in AN_j} WE_{ij}>\theta _i^{l}\).
-The model is applied iteratively; in each iteration, the node with the greatest ratio of influence per cost is added to the seed set as a new seed.
-Due to the low efficiency of simulation-based methods, the authors also propose some heuristics for a time-efficient algorithm.
-They also model the problem as a multi-choice knapsack problem to distribute the budget across the products optimally, and then they apply binary integer programming to solve the problem.
+In~\cite{m16,m62,m61}, the behaviour of each user is modelled using two values indicating its cost if selected as a seed, and its benefit if activated in the propagation process.
+In~\cite{m16}, the IM problem is defined as identification of a seed set whose cost is not greater than a given budget and maximizes the total benefit from all activated nodes during the spreading process.
+The reverse influence sampling method~\cite{RIS1} is then used to find influential users; nodes that have greater influence on nodes returning high benefits are considered as influential nodes.
+In \cite{m62,m61}, the problem is defined as the identification of a set of nodes to maximize profit, i.e., benefit minus cost, without any budget limitations.
+In~\cite{m62}, the authors first propose a greedy method to solve the problem; they further propose a double greedy method to propose a method which guarantees an approximation of the optimal solution of the problem.
+The problem is further extended in~\cite{m61} by defining two features (price of a product offered to each user and valuation of the user) to model the decision-making behaviour of each user.
+Then, in order to simulate the spreading process, the linear threshold model is extended to incorporate these features.
+This model is applied to propose a greedy method to identify the seeds that maximize the profit.